cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     ledger
       a distributed database that is operated in a decentralized manner by multiple nodes across numerous locations.

+    live stake
+      the total amount of stake that a stake pool controls.
+It combines the stake that is owned by the pool operator with any stake that has been delegated to the pool by other ada holders.
+It can be measured as a total ada amount (e.g. 3M ada), or as a percentage of the total supply of ada within the network (e.g. 5%).

     lovelace
       the smallest unit of ada, equivalent to one millionth of one ada.
 A lovelace is to ada what a satoshi is to bitcoin.